-You could wing all three, but it's probably better to have a plan for what direction you’re heading -- especially when it comes to your social media content strategy.
+You could improvise all three, but it's better to have a plan for what direction you're heading -- especially when developing your social media content strategy.

 By now, most marketers recognize that social media plays an integral role in an effective inbound marketing strategy.
 And with so many social networks to manage and publish on, it's important to stay organized and have a plan for when and what you're going to share on these platforms.